Recover 4x more chargebacks and prevent up to 90% of incoming ones, powered by AI and a global network of 20,000 merchants.

 Understanding these types of ACH transactions is crucial for businesses accepting ACH payments to help prepare for potential issues.

-In the B2B SaaS industry, ACH payments are becoming increasingly popular for handling recurring subscription payments and vendor transactions.
+In the B2B SaaS industry, ACH payments are becoming increasingly popular for handling recurring payments from subscriptions and vendor transactions.
 Unlike credit card payments, ACH offers lower transaction fees, making it a more cost-effective option for businesses that rely on frequent or larger transactions.
 This is especially true for SaaS, where predictable, recurring payments are considered the norm.
+Business-to-business ACH volume reached 8.08 billion payments worth $63.11 trillion in 2025, up 9.9% year over year (Nacha ACH Network Volume Reports), showing how central ACH has become to B2B payments like SaaS subscriptions.

 Here's why ACH is an ideal fit for SaaS businesses.